ksmehta2/fetch-rewards-analytics-engineering/README.md

 ```

 ### Query 2: Ranking Comparison of Top 5 Brands by Receipts Scanned for Recent and Previous Months
+### Assumption :
+- Assumes "most recent month" and "previous month" are defined as the last 30 days and the preceding 30 days, respectively.
+- Assumes receipts with missing createDate are excluded from the analysis.
+- Assumes brands not present in the previous month will have a count of zero.
 ```sql
 WITH RecentMonth AS (
     SELECT b.name, COUNT(r._id) AS receipt_count